Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.
 2. In the Inspector, select Add Override > Ray Tracing > Path Tracing.
 3. In the Inspector for the Path Tracing Volume Override, check the Enable option.
-If you do not see the Enable option, make sure your HDRP Project supports ray tracing.
+If you don't see the Enable option, make sure your HDRP Project supports ray tracing.
 For information on setting up ray tracing in HDRP, see [getting started with ray tracing](Ray-Tracing-Getting-Started.md).
 This switches HDRP to path-traced rendering and you should initially see a noisy image that converges towards a clean result.
-4. If the image does not converge over time, select the drop-down next to the effect toggle and enable Always Refresh.
+4. If the image doesn't converge over time, select the drop-down next to the effect toggle and enable Always Refresh.

 ![](Images/RayTracingPathTracing3.png)